1 - 2

 Less than 2.5 miles in, a trail junction points left to the falls.

 The lower falls is a beautiful 60' waterfall into a lower pool - another excellent swimming hole.

-Many unsuspecting hikers or runners stop here not realizing the upper falls is just above.
+Many unsuspecting hikers stop here not realizing the upper falls is just above.

 A well-traveled side trail to the right of the lower falls leads to the upper.